First Time User? Enroll now.

 Home > Health Library > Side Effects of Chemotherapy

-Fatigue is a common side effect of chemotherapy.
-Some people notice that they feel a little more tired than usual, and other people feel completely out of energy.
+Some people notice that they feel a little more tired than usual.
+Other people feel completely out of energy.
 After treatment is finished, this fatigue goes away over time.

 Chemotherapy can damage your nervous system.
 You may notice tingling or a lack of feeling in your hands or feet, or shaking or trembling.
 These problems usually get better after treatment.

-With modern chemotherapy, long-term side effects are rare.
-But there have been cases in which the heart is damaged and second cancers such as leukemia have developed.
+Long-term side effects are rare.
+But there have been cases where the heart has been damaged or a second cancer such as leukemia has developed.